streamlink/streamlink/docs/plugin_matrix.rst

 AfreecaTV           Yes     No    Only mobile streams supported.
 Aftonbladet         Yes     Yes
 Aliez.tv            Yes     No
+ARD Live            Yes     --    Streams may be geo-restricted to Germany.
 Azubu.tv            Yes     No
 Be-at.tv            Yes     Yes   Playlist not implemented yet Bambuser.com        Yes     Yes